Warder Clyde Allee: University career

-Allee was born in Bloomingdale, Indiana.
-He received the S.B. degree from Earlham College in 1908, and the S.M. and Ph.D. degrees from the University of Chicago in 1910 and 1912, where he graduated summa cum laude.
+He received his bachelor's degree from Earlham College in 1908, and his master's degree and Ph.D. from the University of Chicago in 1910 and 1912 respectively, where he graduated summa cum laude.
 He was a student of Victor Ernest Shelford and there imbibed the ideas of ecological succession.
 Allee worked as an assistant professor in Zoology from 1910 to 1912.

 Between 1912 and 1921 he taught at the University of Illinois, Williams College, University of Oklahoma, Lake Forest College, and the Marine Biological Laboratory at Woods Hole, Massachusetts.
 He returned to the University of Chicago in 1921 as an assistant professor of zoology and was promoted to professor in 1928.
 One of the students he mentored in this role would also become famous in ecology; Garrett Hardin.
 In addition, he served as dean in the College of Arts, Literature, and Science (1924–1926) and secretary of the Department of Zoology (1927–1934).
 After retirement in 1950, he worked at the University of Florida at Gainesville, where he was head professor of biology until his death in March 1955.